 IN THIS ARTICLE

 About 90% of patients that acquire acute pulmonary histoplasmosis are asymptomatic and about another 5%-7% who develop symptoms recover completely so the prognosis or outcomes are good for the majority of patients.
 Few may get acute pericarditis and pleural effusions.
-As the severity of the disease increases, the prognosis decreases from fair to poor.
-Chronic pulmonary histoplasmosis patients usually develop (90%) cavities in the lungs that may reduce lung capacity and result in respiratory problems that increase chances for secondary lung infections.
+As the severity of the disease increases, the prognosis worsens from fair to poor.
+Chronic pulmonary histoplasmosis patients usually develop cavities in the lungs that may reduce lung capacity and increase chances for secondary lung infections.
 Progressive disseminated histoplasmosis has a grim prognosis (death in a few weeks to months) if not appropriately treated.
 Even with appropriate treatment, some patients will experience relapses and may require antifungal medication for the rest of their life.

 Patient Comments & Reviews